Making quieter technology

 I removed comments from the websites I run, because I don’t want to deal with comment moderation and spam.
 Instead, I invite people to email me.
 Emails are more manageable, and feel more personal.

-I design the websites themselves to run forever with almost no maintenance.
+I design the websites themselves to run forever with minimal maintenance.
 They are simple static websites with few moving parts.
 I have paid for years of hosting in advance, and set up automatic payments just in case.
 Everything is behind Cloudflare for extra redundancy.
 If something goes wrong, Better Uptime notifies me.
+So far, nothing went wrong.

 The tech I build